No Cover Image

 URI: https://cronfa.swan.ac.uk/Record/cronfa71411

 Abstract: Artificial intelligence (AI) is transforming scientific research, with deep learning methods playing a central role in data analysis, simulations, and signal detection across particle, nuclear, and astroparticle physics.
-Within the JENA communities-ECFA, NuPECC, and APPEC-and as part of the EuCAIF initiative, AI integration is advancing steadily.
-However, broader adoption remains constrained by challenges such as limited computational resources, a lack of expertise, and difficulties in transitioning from research and development (R&D) to production.
+Within the JENA (Joint ECFA, NuPECC, APPEC) communities and as part of the European Coalition for AI in Fundamental Physics initiative, AI integration is advancing steadily.
+However, broader adoption remains constrained by challenges such as limited computational resources, a lack of expertise, and difficulties in transitioning from research and development to production.
 This white paper provides a strategic roadmap, informed by a community survey, to address these barriers.
-It outlines critical infrastructure requirements, prioritizes training initiatives, and proposes funding strategies to scale AI capabilities across fundamental physics over the next five years.
+It outlines critical infrastructure requirements, prioritises training initiatives, and proposes funding strategies to scale AI capabilities across fundamental physics over the next five years.

 College: Faculty of Science and Engineering